JacobTheIdiot/AutoFarm-Mod/README.md

 - **Logout Health**: The health level at which the player will automatically log out (in hearts).
 - **Swing Delay**: The delay between auto swings (in ticks, max 50).
 - **Eat Hunger**: The hunger level at which the player will automatically eat food.
+- **Ignore Passive**: This will ignore passive mobs while farming so you can keep your pets safe!

 Use the in-game menu to adjust these values to your liking.